 If you are applying for a valuation-related relief or allowance you may receive a link to a questionnaire in your confirmation email.
 This questionnaire must be completed and returned within two weeks of submitting your application for a valuation review.

 A valuation review can take around 90 days to complete.
 A member of LPS Valuation will contact you in due course to discuss your application and arrange an inspection of the property if this is needed.
 When a decision is made on the valuation of the property a Certificate of Valuation will be issued to you.
 You can expect to get your rate bill around two weeks after receiving your Certificate of Valuation.

 Please note: LPS Customer Information Centres will be closed until further notice.
 All Ordnance Survey services are available online or you can email queries to Mapping.Helpdesk@finance-ni.gov.uk.
 Helplines for rating and valuation, housing benefit, rates relief and land registration are open.

-Closures will be kept under regular review in line with further Government announcements.
-Further information on service updates and reaching LPS by email will be available on the LPS website.
+Further information on service updates, helpline numbers and reaching LPS by email are available on the LPS website.